codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 __Actions:__ very positive hangout with Kris about the CSS Picasso project.
 Next steps are: fix the 4 issues, validate the final draft, create the steps
-In the mentime, I can fork & clone the repo + create a branch + create the directory structure...
+In the meantime, I can fork & clone the repo + create a branch + create the directory structure...

 __Thoughts:__ Enthousiasm and focus/priorities